JYang1997/sipser_notes/sipser_notes.md

 The Church-Turing thesis provides the definition of algorithm.
 This fomalized the intuitive notion of algorithms.

 When talking about algorithm or more specifically **Turing Machine Algorithm**.
 There are three different level of description.

  1. formal description: use the definition of turing machine, write out every details, includes transitions functions and states etc.
-		2. ss
+ 2. Implementation description: use more simple english descprition for how Turing machine's head move and the way that its stores data, etc.
+ 3.
 # Chapter 4 Decidability